San Miguel Corporation – Annual report – 31 December 2021

 For a transfer from investment property to owner-occupied property or inventories, the cost of property for subsequent accounting is its carrying amount at the date of change in use.
 If the property occupied by the Group as an owner-occupied property becomes an investment property, the Group accounts for such property in accordance with the policy stated under property, plant and equipment up to the date of change in use.

 15. Investment Property

 The movements in investment property are as follows:

-The fair value of investment property amounting to P11,255 and P11,363 as of December 31, 2017 and 2016, respectively, has been categorized as Level 3 in the fair value hierarchy based on the inputs used in the valuation techniques (Note 4).
+The fair value of investment property amounting to P94,390 and P75,305 as at December 31, 2021 and 2020, respectively, has been categorized as Level 3 in the fair value hierarchy based on the inputs used in the valuation techniques (Note 4).